-Training and awareness measures seek to ensure that members of staff are aware of the requirements and prohibitions of the market abuse regime and the measures Longview has adopted.
+The training and awareness measures seek to ensure that members of staff are aware of the requirements and prohibitions of the market abuse regime and the measures Longview has adopted.
 Training is arranged by Compliance.

-Longview provides training to all new employees as part of their initial Compliance Undertaking and at least annually thereafter.
+We provide training to all new employees as part of their initial Compliance Undertaking and at least annually thereafter.